The Life of Vergie Winters

-The Life of Vergie Winters is a 1934 American Pre-Code film, starring Ann Harding and John Boles.
+The Life of Vergie Winters is a 1934 American Pre-Code drama film, starring Ann Harding and John Boles.

 Plot

 From her Parkville jail cell, Vergie Winters watches the funeral procession of Senator John Shadwell and remembers her twenty-year past with him: The moment young lawyer John returns to Parkville from an extended honeymoon with his social climbing wife Laura, he visits Vergie, his former lover.
 After a passionate embrace, John explains to the youthful milliner that he had abandoned their romance because Vergie's father had told him that she was pregnant by laborer Hugo McQueen and would be forced to marry.
 Vergie then tells John that, to keep her from marrying John, Laura's father had paid her father $10,000 to tell him that devastating lie.

 Still deeply in love, John and Vergie continue to see each other, but when John starts to campaign for Congress, Preston, a political boss, informs Vergie that, if John is to receive his vital support, she must forego their affair.
 Although Vergie agrees to Preston's terms, John refuses to end the relationship and spends a long evening with her before the election.

 After a victorious win, John moves to Washington, D.C., with Laura, Vergie bears his child under an assumed name.
 John then adopts the baby, named Joan, whom he claims is the child of a destitute family friend.